Macy's Wooden Escalators

-Macy’s Herald Square is famous for a lot of things: Its animatronic window displays are the talk of the town, and it is the site of the “Miracle on 34th Street” as well as home to the world’s top Santas.
-The store pioneered the department store model, but perhaps the best preserved piece of its history lies right underneath shoppers’ feet.
+Macy’s Herald Square is famous for a lot of things, most of them holiday-related: Its animatronic window displays during the Christmas season, its starring role in the holiday classic Miracle on 34th Street, and its namesake Macy’s Thanksgiving Day Parade.
+Macy’s, of course, also helped popularize the department store concept, but perhaps the best-preserved piece of its history lies right underneath shoppers’ feet.